alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 Your PI will need to access the data differently (unless the data representative is happy to share it with them or the PI is able to phyically see the data at the source).
 Typically a tier 3 environement will be prepared so that data owners can transfer their data to a secure enrironmnet.
 The PI will then access the environement and conduct the assessment.

-* **Different Tier outcomes** - In an ideal world, the data representatiev, PI and referee (if required) will all arrive at the same tier.
+* **Different tier outcomes** - In an ideal world, the data representatiev, PI and referee (if required) will all arrive at the same tier.
 If you can see that they disagree then a call will need to be arranged so that they can discuss their reasoning and arrive at the same tier.

 * **Referees** - You only need a referee to review the workpackage if its has been assessed at a tier 2 or higher.
 You can add a referee to the workpackage at any time.